Launching a Low-Code Practice: What you Need to Know, Pt. 2

 And in general, when dealing with data and statistics, make sure you apply common sense and do not follow the numbers blindly.

 This is any data that is not directly generated by your business.
-But you identified it as useful and acquired it through marketplaces like RapidAPI or by getting publicly available data on sites like Data.gov etc.
+But you identified it as useful and acquired it through other APIs or by getting publicly available data on sites like data.gov.

 Externally generated data is the key to your company's growth because limiting yourself only to your own data is… limiting.
 And companies that use the full potential of the data are the ones that are going to win.